Symbolk/aicoding.live/README.md

 </div>

 ## A collection of ideas totally implemented by AI.
-Let's see how far they can go.
+A live experiement, let's see how far they can go.

 > ### Human, do not touch the code!
 Let AI do all the things.